PLCHome/ioBroker.pylontech/README.md

 ![RJ45](admin/8p.jpg)

 #### RJ11 / RJ12
+The RJ11 and RJ12 connectors are the same size.
+The RJ11 has only four contacts, the RJ12 has six contacts.
+The contacts of the RJ11 are in the middle of the plug, which is why they are counted differently.
+Physically the contacts are in the same place.

 RJ11 | RJ12 | signal  | DSUB | signal
 ---|--|--|--|---
 1 or 4 | 2 or 5 | Ground | 5 | Ground